hq9000/sonic-pi-code-generator/README.md

 # Sonic Pi code generator

-This tool has been made as an auxiliary tool to generate enough data to be able to train neural networks for Sonic Pi code autocompletion during NASH2021 hackathon.
+This code generator has been made as an auxiliary tool to create enough data to be able to train neural networks for Sonic Pi code autocompletion during NASH2021 hackathon.

 the best way to see what it does is to check this testcase code: